Frequently Asked Questions

 DEVELOPING LEAF PRODUCTS IS EASY!

-With our support, your products can be fully compatible with LEAF credentials in a matter of hours!
+Your products can be fully compatible with LEAF credentials in a matter of hours!
 Any smart card reader can become compatible with LEAF by implementing a simple firmware update.

 - AN10922: NXP Symmetric Key Diversifications (PDF)